+Programmes on the Advanced Practice route offer substantive work-based learning via the advanced practice module.
 While advice can be sought from the Work-related Learning Unit (WRLU) during the process, students are ultimately responsible for securing a placement using the protocol described in the Advanced Practice module handbook.
-If students fail to secure a placement, they will be transferred out of the AP route and onto the standard programme, where they start their dissertation/research modules a semester earlier and Tier 4 visas for international students will be modified accordingly.
+Alternatively, they might opt to undertake a group entrepreneurial project to produce a product or service.

-Students on Advanced Practice route are required to submit a Placement Proposal and a Placement Specification form to the Work-Related Learning Unit before the placement can be approved.
+Students opt to undertake Advanced Practice Work Based Learning are required to submit a Placement Proposal and a Placement Specification form to the WRLU before the placement can be approved.
 The Placement Specification should be signed by WRLU, Placement Provider and student.
 Placement hours are to be recorded by students in a log and signed off by a manager at their workplace at the end of the placement.
-Any cause of concerns, either from students or from placement providers shall be referred to the WRLU who will follow the procedures outlined in the Advanced Practice handbook for remedy actions.
+Any cause of concerns, either from students or from placement providers shall be referred to the Work-related Learning Unit who will follow the procedures outlined in the Advanced Practice handbook for remedy actions.